 Will my gift make a difference?

 By adding your gift to the Greatest Need Fund, you will be providing world class educational opportunities to young men and women now and in the future.
 You will create a host of experiences that will benefit pupil enrichment.
 The Greatest Need Fund also supports the Bursary Fund, enabling it to grow more quickly, meaning that more pupils from lower income families can take up a place at Bryanston.

 We urgently need more people to give to Bryanston this year.
 More benefactors are needed to build the giving momentum that will be pivotal in securing the financial success of the school.
 As a benefactor of Bryanston, you will be an important flag-bearer to encourage others to follow in your footsteps and consider adding their contribution.
 This will result in thousands of fellow Bryanstonians having a similar educational experience to you.
 It is only the Bryanston family that will support this.

+No problem.
 If you do not wish to be included in our annual telephone calling in July for any reason, please let us know.
-The best way to do this is to email email@example.com with 'Opt Out' in the subject line, stating your name, postcode, house and class year so that we can remove your details from the call fundraising list for this year.
+The best way to do this is to email email@example.com with 'Opt Out' in the subject line, stating your name, postcode, house and class year and we will take your number straight out.

 Alternatively, please telephone Jessica Hall on 01258 484591.